 What Is CALD?
 Understanding Culturally and Linguistically Diverse Communities in Australia (2025 Update)

 Australia is a proud multicultural nation, shaped by waves of migration from around the globe.
 As of the 2021 Census, nearly 28% of Australians were born overseas, and more than one in five people (22.3%) spoke a language other than English at home.
-These figures highlight the rich cultural and linguistic diversity of the country.
+These figures highlight the rich cultural and linguistic diversity of the country and why certified document translations matter for visa and immigration purposes.

 A term commonly used in government and public service circles to describe this diversity is CALD, short for Culturally and Linguistically Diverse.
 But what exactly does CALD mean?
 How is it used, and is it still appropriate in today’s Australia?